a-ignatov-parc/tvdml/README.md

 npm install --save tvdml
 ```

-TVDML is written in ES6 and built using UMD wrapper so it can be used in any of this ways:
+TVDML is written in ES6 and built using UMD wrapper so it can be used in any environment with any of this ways:

 ```javascript
 // Directly from global scope.